 The first stage – buy your radish seeds

 Go to the farmer’s market or supermarket and buy organic radish seeds that are certified.
 There are different radish microgreens growing kits on the market that can offer you nutritional food that will require the least amount of effort to grow.
-The kits
+If you would like to read more on, check out allneedoff.com for a comprehensive view.

 The second stage – sanitize the seeds and soak them